joewatt95/lambdacplus/README.md

 ### What needs working on
 - Practical side
   - More testing
-  - Better error reporting and error messages
+  -  [x] Better error reporting and error messages
-    - At the moment we simply `assert false` whenever we encounter an error
-  - Better pretty printing
+  - [x] Better pretty printing
-  - Glue code for tying everything together
+  - [ ] Glue code for tying everything together
-  - REPL environment
+  - [ ]REPL environment
-  - Tie our code into Typescript frontend
+  - [ ] Tie our code into Typescript frontend

 - Theory side
   - Add new types:
-    - Sigma aka existential quantifier
+    - [ ] Sigma aka existential quantifier
-    - Binary product aka conjunction
+    - [ ] Binary product aka conjunction
-    - Binary coproduct aka disjunction
+    - [ ] Binary coproduct aka disjunction
-    - Unit, aka the singleton type, aka logical truth
+    - [ ] Unit, aka the singleton type, aka logical truth
-    - Void, aka the empty type, aka logical falsity
+    - [ ] Void, aka the empty type, aka logical falsity

 using for testing and experimentation.
 - `lib` is our library which contains all the code making our language work.